eficode-academy/istio-katas/001-basic-traffic-routing.md

 kubectl apply -f 001-basic-traffic-routing/start/name-vs.yaml
 ```

+Go to **Graph** menu item in Kiali and select the **Versioned app graph**
+from the drop down menu and observe the traffic flow.Traffic should now
-Traffic should now be routed to the `name-v1` service.
+be routed to the `name-v1` service.

 ![Virtual service and destination rule](images/kiali-vs-dr.png)

-> Order of precedence in the virtual service still applies.
-The destination
-> rule does **not** affect it.

 </details>

 # Summary

 In this exercise you learned what a virtual service is and how to route traffic
 to a destination service in kubernetes with an [HTTPRoute](https://istio.io/latest/docs/reference/config/networking/virtual-service/#HTTPRoute).

+> Kubernetes only supports traffic distribution based on instance scaling.

 There is a lot more virtual services can be do for traffic distribution like
-match conditions for HTTPRoute on headers, uri, schemes, etc. HTTP redirects and
+match conditions for HTTPRoute on headers, uri, schemes, etc. HTTP redirects,
-rewrites.
+rewrites and more.
 We will looking at some of these in following exercises.

 See the [documentation](https://istio.io/latest/docs/reference/config/networking/virtual-service/#VirtualService)
 for more details.

-> :bulb: Kubernetes only supports traffic distribution based on instance scaling.

 You also saw how a destination rule could be used to determine **what**
-happened to traffic routed to a kubernetes service using labels identifying
+happens to traffic routed to a kubernetes service using labels identifying
 workload versions.
 But you can also set traffic policies on a destination rule
 to apply load balancing policies, connection pool settings, etc.